Yu-Hang/Deploying-a-Keras-Tensorflow-Model-to-Android/README.md

   }
   ```

 Finally, we run inference.
-In order to reduce the runtime, multiple input images should be inferenced at once
+In order to reduce the runtime, multiple input images should be inferenced at once.

 ```
 int[] dims = new int[4];